MicrosoftDocs/office-developer-exchange-docs/docs/exchange-web-services/how-to-expand-distribution-groups-by-using-ews-in-exchange-2013.md

 description: "Learn how to expand a distribution group by using the EWS Managed API or EWS in Exchange."
 ---

-# How to: Expand distribution groups by using EWS in Exchange 2013
+# Expand distribution groups by using EWS in Exchange 2013

 Learn how to expand a distribution group by using the EWS Managed API or EWS in Exchange.